jgeumlek/WiimoteGlue/README.md

 Note that each mode still has exactly one control mapping, regardless of whether the devices are mapped to a fake keyboard or fake gamepad.
 Since the fake keyboard ignores gamepad events and gamepads ignore keyboard events, one device can't simultaneously send keyboard/mouse and gamepad events.

+Changing the slot rather the device to point to a keyboard is nice since it means future devices connected to the slot will automatically point to the keyboard.

 ###How do I connect a wiimote?

 That is outside the scope of WiimoteGlue.
 Your bluetooth system handles this.
 This software assumes your bluetooth stack and kernel wiimote driver are already working and usable.